CodeURJC-DAW-2024-25/webapp03/README.md

 **Users**

-UNREGISTERED USER: Has the ability to view all available courses on the website, their prices, and the option to log in/register.
+UNREGISTERED USER: Has the ability to view all available courses on the website, and the option to log in/register.

-REGISTERED USER: In addition to access all available courses, they can access the content of the courses they have purchased and buy more courses.
-They can also add comments on the courses they have bought and modify their profile.
+REGISTERED USER: In addition to access all available courses, they can access the content of the courses.
+They can also add comments on the courses and modify their profile.

 ADMIN (MANAGE/EDIT COURSES, CREATE/DELETE): Has the ability to add, delete, and modify courses and comments.
-They also can see the information of all courses.
+They also can see the information of all courses and the ability to delete users.

 **Courses**

-Users can purchase courses, admins can create, modify and delete courses
+Users can view courses, admins can create, modify and delete courses

 **Comment**